HazemRagabElsayed/Multiplexing-using-7Seg-0-to-20-Common-Anode/README.md

 # Multiplexing-using-7Seg-0-to-20-Common-Anode
-In this project I'm using same pins of microcontroller to control two 7Segments (switching between two 7segments very quickly in a frequency that eye of human can't notice that one of 7 segments is turned on and the other is turned off) to display numbers from 0 second to 20 seconds, again from 0 second to 20 seconds and so on.
+In this project I'm using same pins of microcontroller to control two 7Segments (switching between two 7segments very quickly in a frequency that eye of human can't notice that one of 7 segments is turned on and the other is turned off) to display seconds from 0 to 20, again from 0 to 20 and so on.
 ## Devices used:

 -Atmega32 (where we put our code to do specific functions)